-Countless people have sought happiness through wealth, success, even self improvement but are still dissatisfied and unfulfilled.
-You may be one of them.
+Countless people seek happiness through wealth, success, even self improvement but are still dissatisfied and unfulfilled.

 This blog speaks to the possibility of realizing wholeness and enduring wellbeing without going anywhere or changing anything.